fiorix/wsdl2go/README.md

 ### Usage

 Make sure you have gofmt under $GOROOT/bin
-(or /usr/local/go/bin if $GOROOT is not defined), otherwise it'll fail.
+(otherwise it will look for gofmt in your $PATH if $GOROOT is not defined), otherwise it'll fail.

 ```
 wsdl2go < file.wsdl > hello.go